rforcier2/searchEngineBasic/README.md

 # searchEngineBasic
-Creating very basic search engine to crawl the web.
+Creating very basic search engine to crawl the web and return links.
  - Created using Python.